alsosprachben/mnvkd/README.md

   - `vk_vectoring_s.h`
   - `vk_vectoring.c`

 The underlying OS socket operations send and receive between "I/O Vectors" called `struct iovec`, each an array of memory segments.
 A ring buffer can be represented by 1 or 2 I/O vectors.
 A vectoring object holds the ring buffer, and maintains a consistent view of the ring buffer via I/O vector pairs representing each of the parts for transmitting and receiving.
 This provides an intrinsic I/O queue suitable for the micro-heap.

+### Micro-Heaps of Garbage-Free Memory

+Micro-Heap:
+  - `vk_heap.h`
+  - `vk_heap_s.h`
+  - `vk_heap.c`

+A set of coroutines are grouped into a contigious memory mapping, a micro-heap.
+Coroutines within the micro-process pass execution around within a single dispatch, only involving the memory in the micro-heap.
+When the micro-process is not running, its micro-heap has read access disabled until it restarts.

+Instead of using externally-linked containers, the system intrinsic lists, `#include <sys/queue.h>`, are rather used.
+As intrisic lists, the container attributes are embedded directly into the elements.
+This requires being explicit about which set memberships an element may have, but keeps memory local and unfragmented.

+Memory is allocated from the heap as a stack of pages, allocated and deallocated hierarchically, in the paradigm of structured programming, in stack order (first allocated, last deallocated).
+The memory lifecycle is much more suited to a stack than execution.
+An object has one life, but may easily be executed in cycles.
+Loops tend to be stack-ordered, so loops that reallocate objects can do so with no overhead nor fragmentation.

+In fact, the generational aspect of memory acknowledged by modern generational gargage collection technique is a reflection of this stack-based order of memory allocation.
+So instead of using garbage collection, a process-oriented stack of memory is all that is needed.

+### Micro-Processes and Infra-Process Futures

+Micro-Process:
+  - `vk_proc.h`
+  - `vk_proc_s.h`
+  - `vk_proc.c`

+Process-Intra-Future:
+  - `vk_future.h`
+  - `vk_future_s.h`
+  - `vk_future.c`

+Run and blocking queues are per-heap, forming a micro-process that executes until the run queue is drained, leaving zero or more coroutines in the blocking queue.
+That is, a single dispatch progresses the execution in the micro-process as far as possible, via execution intra-futures (internal to the process), then blocks.
+Each coroutine is either:
+1. currently executing,
+2. in the micro-process run queue, or
+3. held as an intra-process future in a coroutine's state (another form of queue), or
+4. held as an inter-process I/O future in the network poller's state.

+### Micro-Poller and Inter-Process Futures

+Process-Inter-Future:
+  - `vk_poll.h`
+  - `vk_poll_s.h`
+  - `vk_poll.c`

+Each I/O block forms an inter-process I/O future (external to the process).
+When a poller has detected that the block is invalid, and the coroutine may continue, the Inter-Process future allows it to reschedule the coroutine, re-enable access to its micro-process's micro-heap, then restart the micro-process.

+The network poller is therefore a privileged process that is effectively the kernel.
+There is [a proposed design for system calls to protect this privileged kernel memory](https://spatiotemporal.io/#proposalasyscallisolatingsyscallforisolateduserlandscheduling), forming a new type of isolating virtualization.

 ## Design